Rescuers are searching for at least 7 people in the water after Baltimore bridge collapse, official says - KVIA

 By Melissa Alonso and Elizabeth Wolfe, CNN

-(CNN) — Rescuers are searching for at least seven people in the water after a ship collided with the Francis Scott Key Bridge early Tuesday, causing the bridge to collapse and sending people into the frigid water, Baltimore City Fire Department Chief James Wallace said during a news conference Tuesday morning.
+(CNN) — Rescuers are searching for at least seven people in the water after a massive container ship collided with the Francis Scott Key Bridge early Tuesday, causing the bridge to collapse and sending people and vehicles into the frigid water, Baltimore City Fire Department Chief James Wallace said during a news conference Tuesday morning.

 Several vehicles are believed to have fallen into the water, including one as large as a tractor-trailer, said Kevin Cartwright, director of communications of the Baltimore City Fire Department.

+“There were individuals working on the bridge at the time.
+There are cars in the water – our fire department has confirmed that as they lead this search-and-rescue mission through sonar.
+That is where our focus is – it’s about those souls, those people we’re trying to find and get out of this water,” Scott said.

+Construction workers contracted with the state transportation agency were doing repair work on the bridge at the time of the collapse, Maryland Transportation Secretary Paul Wiedefeld said Tuesday morning.
+He did not specify how many workers were there.

-A 948-foot Singaporean-flagged container ship, the DALI, hit the bridge just before 1:30 a.m., public affairs officer for the US Coast Guard’s 5th District, Kimberly Reaves, said.
+The ship, which hit the bridge just before 1:30 a.m., was the DALI, a Singaporean-flagged container vessel, public affairs officer for the US Coast Guard’s 5th District, Kimberly Reaves, said.
+It is about 984-feet long, according to MarineTraffic data.

+Lights on the ship flickered and a dark plume of smoke could be seen billowing from it before it veered towards a bridge pillar shortly before impact, CNN analysis of data from the MarineTraffic ship-tracking website shows.

+No crew members on the ship were injured, ship management company Synergy Group said a statement.

 The 1.6-mile, four-lane bridge extends over the Patapsco River and serves as the outermost crossing of the Baltimore harbor and an essential link of I-695, or the Baltimore Beltway.